alexfertel/kojo/README.md

 ## Getting Started

 We have certain parameters that change the behaviour and therefore the results of this simulation.
 They may be found in the [config.py](config.py) file and you may change them as needed.
-One of them, the `LAMBDA` param, dictates how often customers arrive at our kitchen.
+One of them, the `MEAN` param, dictates how often customers arrive at our kitchen.
 Depending on this param, the measures requested will variate drastically.

 After tweaking the parameters, we have two options: